-For Célia Rigaux, E-Commece Director, EMEA, this was an opportunity to instill a test and learn culture across the EMEA teams.
-“Our goal is to exchange with our customers, to create a link with them and to inspire loyalty, by bringing them value through our websites.
-AB Tasty’s experimentation capabilities enable us to challenge our CRM, Acquisition and E-store teams using innovative tests that we weren’t able to run before.”
+For Célia Rigaux, E-Commerce Director, EMEA, this was an opportunity to instill a test and learn culture across the EMEA teams.
+“Our goal is to exchange with our customers, to create a link with them, and to inspire loyalty, by bringing them value through our websites.
+AB Tasty’s experimentation capabilities enable us to challenge our CRM, Acquisition, and E-store teams using innovative tests that we weren’t able to run before.”

 With the strategic holiday season approaching, the time was right to launch a far-reaching test across all of the sites managed by the EMEA e-commerce team.
 Singles Day (celebrated on November 11 in many countries) was the perfect option, seeing as it was also only a few days before Black Friday.
 All that was left was to decide what kind of game to display.